trofi/trofi.github.io.gen/posts/275-nixpkgs-bootstrap-deep-dive.md

 [library path](https://github.com/NixOS/nixpkgs/blob/master/pkgs/development/libraries/glibc/default.nix#L78-L83)
 (and also
 [manual hook removal](https://github.com/NixOS/nixpkgs/blob/master/pkgs/development/libraries/glibc/common.nix#L271)).
-Once tha main change lands I should be able to fix it as well one way or another.
+Once the main change lands I should be able to fix it as well one way or another.

 Thus no, we are not done yet.
 But it can wait when changes derived here